 What Does “Holistic” Really Mean?

 Holistic treatment involves looking at the entire puzzle, not just a single piece.
-Rather than focusing solely on symptoms, this approach considers how physical health, emotional well-being, social connections, and spiritual life interact to influence mental health.
+Rather than focusing solely on symptoms, this holistic approach for depression considers how physical health, emotional well-being, social connections, and spiritual life interact to influence mental health.
 It’s like tuning all the instruments in an orchestra rather than just fixing one.

 Recent research has shown that depression’s roots often extend far beyond brain chemistry.
 Your gut health, sleep patterns, relationships, and even your environment can all play crucial roles in both causing and healing depression.
 This comprehensive approach is particularly valuable for various depressive disorders, as it addresses multiple factors that can influence your mental health.